rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> A piece of paper can be folded no more then 9 times.
+> One third of all cancers are sun related.

 [Source](http://www.djtech.net/humor/useless_facts.htm)